open-telemetry/opentelemetry.io/content/docs/collector/about.md

-Starts a Docker container of the [core](https://github.com/open-telemetry/opentelemetry-collector) version of the Collector with all receivers enabled and exports all the data it receivers locally to a file.
+Starts a Docker container of the [core](https://github.com/open-telemetry/opentelemetry-collector) version of the Collector with all receivers enabled and exports all the data it receives locally to a file.
 Data is sent to the container and the container scrapes its own Prometheus metrics.

 ```bash